 - 1 cup water

-- 1 1/4 cups white wine vinegar (or apple vinegar)
+- 1 1/4 cups white-wine vinegar (or apple cider vinegar)

 - 1/4 cup honey

-- 1 tablespoon kosher (or other non-iodized salt)
+- 1 tablespoon kosher salt (or another non-iodized salt)

 - 1 or 2 small hot chile peppers (chopped or crushed, you can use fresh or dried)